 I no longer have my first dream board but, if you’re interested, here are some things which I included on my board:

 The Eiffel Tower: The idea was to one day work and live in Paris (not forever but just for the experience).
 I’ve never lived or worked in Paris but I did live and work in Australia a year after creating my board.
 I did look into Paris but I figured I would struggle as I don’t speak French!

 A business woman: The idea behind this was to one day work in the City of London.
 At the time I worked as a receptionist in a coffee production site and I loved the idea of wearing smart clothes and working in the City.
 This dream did come true two years after creating my board, as when I arrived home from Australia I landed a job in one of the tallest offices in central London.

 Books: The idea behind the books was to one day write my own book and become an author.
 Although I’m not an author, I have been writing my blog Those Positive Thoughts for two years now (four years after creating my dream board).

-These are the three most important things from my dream board, the rest where positive quotes and healthy living photos, oh’ and a photo of a Volkswagen Beetle!
-Although I ended up buying a Mini Cooper in the end 🙂
+These are the three most important things from my dream board, the rest were positive quotes and healthy living photos.

 - You will love Lavendaire’s video on how to create a dream board